-Xochi Balfour is a holistic wellness guide and Naturopathic Nutritional Therapist (Dip NT, CNM).
+Xochi Balfour is a mama, holistic wellness guide and Naturopathic Nutritional Therapist (Dip NT, CNM).
 Through her writing and work with groups and individuals, she explores all areas of vitality – combining diet, natural healing and various methods of spiritual inquiry to guide her readers and clients in cultivating more balance and harmony within and without.

 She recently published her first book, The Naturalista: nourishing recipes to live well, and is a contributing editor for Psychologies magazine.
 She holds regular retreats with her husband Ben and works with teachers near and far to deepen her understanding of what it means to be well in the 21st century.
 Through her nutritional therapy coaching, she works with individuals to rebalance and re-empower themselves through holistic nutrition, mindful self-practice and daily ritual.

 I am a passionate explorer of holistic healing, natural beauty, complementary medicine and alternative cultures and communities.
 I believe in living naturally; in eating natural foods, using ingredients grown in the ground, respecting our bodies and souls and nourishing them in every way we can.
 I write this blog in the hope that you will join me.

 It seems to me that in this whirlwind digital age where stress and disease levels are permanently on the rise, and we find ourselves constantly consuming under the inescapable influence of mutli-national food and cosmetics corporations, consciously returning to a natural way of living, in harmony with the planet and for which we were designed, is one of the most empowering things we can do.